christroutner/benchmark-bch/docs/README.md

 ## Deviations From Reality
 The reality is that BCH transactions are messy.
 Here are a few real-world considerations that complicate this kind of test:

+- While these benchmarks can be run on either testnet or mainnet, mainnet is encouraged.
+Testnet is a strange place and often does not reflect the real-world network perforance of mainnet.
+Development is encouraged for testnet, but real-world testing data should be generated from mainnet.

 - It’s not uncommon for an hour to pass without a block confirmation.
 This makes it difficult to stage a test wallet without running into the unconfirmed 25-tx limit.

 - High or low network transaction volume will skew results.
 If the test is run during low network usage, the results will be skewed in favor of performance of the system.
 If run during high network usage, the results will be skewed against performance.
 For this reason, the daily transaction volume, averaged over the last week, should be noted before executing a benchmark test.